pipecat-ai/smart-turn/README.md

  Most voice agents today use *voice activity detection (VAD)* as the basis for turn detection.
 VAD segments audio into "speech" and "non-speech" segments.
 VAD can't take into account the actual linguistic or acoustic content of the speech.
 Humans do turn detection based on grammar, tone and pace of speech, and various other complex audio and semantic cues.
 We want to build a model that matches human expectations more closely than the VAD-based approach can.

-This is a truly open model.
+This is a truly open model (BSD 2-clause license).
 Anyone can use, fork, and contribute to this project.
+This model started its life as a work in progress component of the [Pipecat](https://pipecat.ai) ecosystem.
+Pipecat is an open source, vendor neutral framework for building voice and multimodal realtime AI agents.

  ## Current state of the model